 Physical classrooms and face to face teaching time have irreplaceable value.
 But with strange times come extreme measures.
 To protect our public health and safety we need to get a bit more creative about education access.

-Whether you are in the midst of a school shutdown or preparing for the worst, online learning is the best option to facilitate continued education for everyone.
+Whether you are in the midst of a school shutdown or preparing for a hybrid environment, online learning can facilitate continued education for everyone.
 Fortunately in the age of abundant web technology, remote learning is not just possible, it can also provide a creative, thoughtful and fun learning experience for your whole class.

 But there remains a lot of organization to ensure that the ensuing online learning system is not just functional, but will also allow your students to thrive in a dramatically new learning environment.